Thursday, March 18, 2021

 Lap-Joint flanges, also called back-up or backing flanges, are paired with stub ends or angle face rings.
 The backing flange slides over the pipe end, and welding is not required.
 This solution is ideal for ensuring flange bolt holes line up correctly as the backing rings are able to rotate to match bolt holes—connect the stub end and backing flange, line up the connection points, then align the bolt holes to complete the installation.
 Lap-Joint flanges are suitable for piping systems that require regular maintenance or that are dismantled often.

-Blind flanges are flat and are available with the same thicknesses and bolt hole patterns as flanges, but are manufactured with no bore.
+Blind flanges are available with the same thicknesses and bolt hole patterns as other flange types, but are manufactured with no bore.
 They are used to finish off a piping system and can create an efficient, leak-proof seal when paired with a gasket and properly seated.

 Weld-neck flanges feature a long, tapered hub that is welded to the pipe.
 Weld-neck flanges are used for high-pressure and sub-zero to high-temperature applications to distribute piping system stress and provide reinforcement.